docent-net/maciej.lasyk.info/content/2016/2016-12-16-systemd-231-in-centos7-by-facebook.md

 # What is it about? #

 So [Centos7](https://www.centos.org/) currently has [systemd](https://www.freedesktop.org/wiki/Software/systemd/)
-version 219 installed whic was released on 2015-02-16 (see [NEWS](https://github.com/systemd/systemd/blob/master/NEWS)).
+version 219 installed which was released on 2015-02-16 (see [NEWS](https://github.com/systemd/systemd/blob/master/NEWS)).

 This is a huge problem, as we miss a lot of very important functions related to journald, networkd, machinectl, systemd-nspawn and so on.